mcellteam/mcell_vagrantfiles/README.md

     vagrant plugin install vagrant-reload

-Now simply start the virtual machine for the first time, by issuing this command:
+Now simply start the virtual machine for the first time, by issuing this command (from ./mcell_vagrantfiles/win7):

     vagrant up

 This will take some time to complete (~15-20 minutes) the first time you run it, since there is a lot of provisioning to do.
+You should probably let the machine finish all of the provisioning before logging in.
+The VM will reboot a couple time during the provisioning.
+Don't be alarmed by this.
+Once it's done, you can log in to the machine by typing *vagrant* into the password field and hitting Enter.

 There are a lot of vagrant tutorials out there, so I won't repeat all of them here, but here are some basic commands which can be really useful: